taieb-b/apitk-url-bundle/README.md

 }
 ```

-The `ApiTK\Result` annotation is also available in PHP 8.x as an attribute:
+The `ApiTK\Result` annotation is also available in PHP 8.x as an attribute (`sensio/framework-extra-bundle` must be at least 6.1):
 ```injectablephp
 #[ApiTK\Result('items', options: ['entity' => Item::class])]
 ```